deeplearning4j/deeplearning4j-docs/building-neural-net-with-dl4j.md

 ### Random Seeds and Repeatability

 With both network configuration methods, it is typical to set a random seed to initialize the network's weights.
 Hard coding the random seed allows for repeatable results, because they start learning from the same random initialization.

-### Iterations

-An iteration is simply one update of the neural net model’s parameters, or weights.

-That is not to be confused with an "epoch", which is one complete training pass through the dataset.

-Many iterations may occur before an epoch is completed.
-Epoch and iteration are only synonymous if you update your parameters once after each pass through the whole dataset; if you update using mini-batches, or subsets of your total training set, then iteration and epoch will mean different things.
-Say your data has two minibatches: A and B. `.numIterations(3)` performs training like AAABBB, while three epochs looks like ABABAB.

 ### Activation Functions